UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Cluster_Computing.md

 simultaneously, communicating over special, faster types of network where available, to allow many cores to divide up the work.

-# So is this the same thing as a supercomputer?
+## So is this the same thing as a supercomputer?

 Sort of.
-The term "supercomputer" nowadays usually refers to a large cluster designed to be able to run a single job in parallel over the whole machine, with an extremely fast network, but in the past it was used as a catch-all term for a lot of computing installations more architecturally complex and power-hungry than an ordinary desktop computer or server.
+The term "supercomputer" nowadays usually refers to a large cluster designed to be able to run a single job in parallel over the whole machine, with an extremely fast network.
+In the past it was used as a catch-all term for a lot of computing installations more architecturally complex and power-hungry than an ordinary desktop computer or server.

-# Why would a user choose to use a cluster?
+## Why would a user choose to use a cluster?

 Clusters allow the use of many nodes simultaneously, without the user having to be present or to have a laptop or desktop computer in their